wilsonsdr/wilsonsdr/README.md

 - 😄 Pronouns: He/His
 - 🔭 I’m currently working at [IBM](http://www.ibm.com/)
 - 🌱 I'm currently learning about front-end technologies and design
-- 🕐 In my free time, I also like to read philosophy books, play the guitar and play some games
+- 🕐 In my free time, I also like to read philosophy books and play the guitar
-- 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/wilsonsdr/)
+- 📫 Feel free to connect with me through [LinkedIn](https://www.linkedin.com/in/wilsonsdr/)

 #### 🎯 Goals